-The Fund Manager is currently assessing the impact of above stated events and will continue to reassess its position and the related impact on a regular basis.
-Moreover, the fund manager will follow up on events and monitor any future substantial developments.
+The Fund Manager is currently assessing the impact of above stated events and will continue to reassess the Fund's position and the related impact on a regular basis.
+Moreover, the Fund Manager will follow up on events and monitor any future substantial developments.

-26. IMPACT OF COVID-19
+24. IMPACT OF COVID-19

-On 11 March 2020, the World Health Organisation ("WHO") declared the Coronavirus ("COVID-19") outbreak as a pandemic in recognition of its rapid spread across the globe.
+On 11 March 2020, the World Health Organization ("WHO") declared the Coronavirus ("Covid-19") outbreak as a pandemic in recognition of its rapid spread across the globe.
 This outbreak has also affected the GCC region including the Kingdom of Saudi Arabia.
 Governments all over the world took steps to contain the spread of the virus.
 Saudi Arabia in particular implemented closure of borders, released social distancing guidelines and enforced country wide lockdowns and curfews.
 Later on, the situation has improved with the easing of lockdown restrictions.